 The Corregidor Aggie Ring Collection features Rings from Aggies who were present for the Corregidor Muster of 1942, the Corregidor Muster of 1946, or who fought in defense of Corregidor or Bataan.

 You can view all of The Association’s collections by visiting the Clayton W. Williams, Jr. Alumni Center.
 The Williams Alumni Center is open Monday through Friday, 7:30 a.m. to 5:30 p.m., and Saturdays from 10 a.m. to 2 p.m.
 For holiday and Game Day hours of operation, call 979-845-7514 or visit AggieNetwork.com.

 READ MORE AGGIE RING HISTORY

-In 2014, as part of the 125th anniversary of the Aggie Ring, The Association published a story highlighting the evolution of the Aggie Ring's design of the years: "Symbols of History, Engraved in Gold" (pdf).
+In 2014, as part of the 125th anniversary of the Aggie Ring, The Association published a story highlighting the evolution of the Aggie Ring's design over the years: "Symbols of History, Engraved in Gold" (pdf).

 We also began collecting and aggregating stories about the most visible symbol of the worldwide Aggie Network; you can read those at tx.ag/AggieRing125th.